Surfer12/FibSeqAndFactorial/src/Assignment/SortAlgo/DiagramsOfInsertionAndSelectionUML.md

 Selection Sort - Swapped elements at indices 3 and 3: [1, 2, 3, 5, 8]
 [1, 2, 3, 5, 8]
 ```

-This combined diagram provides a comprehensive view of the class structure, the sequence of method calls, and the detailed steps of the algorithms as they process the arrays.